Risersoft/risersoft.github.io/pages/GenEnv/genenv_Add Filter Menu.md

 Add filter lists all filters applicable in the current view.

-If a date type filter is selected, a screen such as the following is shown
+If a date type filter is selected, a screen such as the following is shown:

 ![](/images/selectdated.png)